Comprehensive eye exams

 If we all live long enough, we'll all likely develop a cataract.
 Although they are more common later in life, they can happen to people of any age.
 Family history, trauma, certain medications and ultraviolet light exposure can all contribute to the formation of cataracts.

 Drs.
-Steve and Stacey Beck are able to evaluate your cataracts, and can also refer you on to one of several outstanding Ophthalmologists when the time comes for surgery.
+Steve and Stacey Beck are able to evaluate your cataracts, and can also refer you on to an outstanding Ophthalmologist when the time comes for surgery.

-Dry eyes affect one out of every 6 people.
+Dry eyes affect one out of every 6 people and it gets worse as we age.
 Symptoms include burning, stinging, watering, and even blurred vision.
-Several newer artificial tear formulations can help, but punctal occlusion is sometimes necessary to keep the tears that your eye manages to produce on the eye longer.
-Older punctal plug designs worked, but could irritate the eye or simply fall out.
+Several newer artificial tear formulations can help, but there are a few medical treatments such as intense pulsed light and punctal occlusion that can be extremely helpful to reduce dry eye symptoms.

 The importance of an honest and impartial second opinion is rarely utilized.

-We are more than happy to evaluate any condition of the eye and make a treatment recommendation.
+We are more than happy to evaluate any condition of the eye and make appropriate treatment recommendations.

 There are several diseases or disorders of the eye and/or visual system that can affect visual performance.
 From many different forms of glaucoma to subclinical diabetic retinal or macular diseases, all of these can be rather difficult to diagnose and monitor over time.

-Optix Optometry upgraded from the original Zeiss Stratus OCT to the Zeiss Cirrus OCT in December 2010 to give our doctors the latest equipment to aid in early detection of such conditions.
-It's a simple test to have done and provides instant results without having to resort to more invasive procedures like fluroscein angiography.
+Optix Optometry upgraded from the Zeiss Cirrus OCT to the Optovue Avanti with AngioVue in December 2019 to give our doctors the latest equipment to aid in early detection of such conditions.
+We can even perform non-invasive angiographic studies of the retina.
+It's a simple test to perform and provides instant results.
+The OCT also helps reduce unnecessary referrals to retinal specialists.

-Glaucoma causes a gradual loss of peripheral vision.
-Because it affects side vision, patients don't typically notice any problems until it's almost too late.
+Glaucoma causes a gradual loss of peripheral vision or central vision.
+Because it typically affects side vision first, patients don't usually notice any problems until it's almost too late.